Illumihax/AI-Food-Planner/README.md

 ## Step by Step Plan

 ### Backend
-1. Set up the FastAPI framework.
+1. Set up the FastAPI framework. (done)
 2. Implement the Gemini API call for recipe generation.
 3. Store generated recipes in a MySQL database.
 4. Create endpoints to retrieve and update recipes.